 Lie.
 Lie.
 Lie.

-But maybe I’m really not alone because it’s almost Valentine’s Day and you’ve heard this deceptive voice too.
+But maybe I’m really not alone because it’s around Valentine’s Day and you’ve heard this deceptive voice too.
 And maybe that same voice has left you wondering if you took Jesus’ whole “follow Me” thing a little lighter you’d be more desirable.
 Maybe if your calendar had more margin you’d have time to meet people.
 Maybe if you pursued a more local, social ministry with people your age you’d meet someone.

 It’s here I’m hit with a better question: What do I really desire?
 The Giver or the gift?
 The latter leaves me wanting, the former leaves me satisfied.